-According to a monthly outlook from the National Oceanic and Atmospheric Organization (NOAA), the El Niño that is shaping up—the strongest in 18 years—continues to intensify and is likely to be one of the strongest on record by the time it peaks this winter.
+According to the National Oceanic and Atmospheric Organization (NOAA), the El Niño that is shaping up continues to intensify and is likely to be one of the strongest on record by the time it peaks this winter.

 While this may have negative effects for some parts of the country, there are clear benefits to western U.S. ski resorts, who stand to see higher than average snowfall amounts.
 For drought-stricken California, this potential scenario has a two-fold benefit as the snow pack in the Sierra Nevada is not just a boon for ski resorts but is also the life-blood of the water supply for the state and world’s sixth largest economy.